JanneWald/JanneWald/README.md

 #### Spreadsheet Application 📂
 _C#, Blazor, JSON, Git_

-Developed a basic Spreadsheet Application in Blazor capable of storing ints, doubles, strings, and functions.
-This updates live and has many features like: saving/loading, undo/redo, and floating point error handling
+Developed a basic Spreadsheet Application that has all the important data calculation necessities.
+Cool Things:
+ - Live cell values updating
+ - Dependency graphs for all cells
+ - Has 4 types: Ints, Doubles, Strings, and Formulas
 ![Image](https://github.com/user-attachments/assets/fcb6187f-7ba5-4cbd-9bd2-c4ac780d0cf8)

 _Showcasing all data types in the spreadsheet along with all UI elements_

 #### Threaded Web Proxy
 _Python, TCP, HTTP_

-I a simple HTTP proxy capable of handling the traffic of MANY people.
+A simple HTTP proxy capable of handling the traffic of MANY people.
 This project follows all RFC requirements so it can handle all web traffic, allthough anything other than HTTP 1.0 responses are going to return a 400 Bad Request.
 Cool Things:
  - MultiThreaded
  - No downtime proxy configuration